 Work alongside practitioners and those with lived experience to ensure practicality and feasibility are considered while developing research questions.

-Current Research Projects
+Current Research Questions

-Literature Review - How do local management practices and surrounding landscapes interact to impact arthropods and ecosystem services in agricultural landscapes?
+How do local management practices and surrounding landscapes interact to impact arthropods and ecosystem services in agricultural landscapes?

 What management practices enhance ecosystem services, such as biological pest control and pollination, in agricultural landscapes?